Posts by Todd Krohne

 Could you envision your workplace doing any of these?
 If so, start making them happen!

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Fundraising on Facebook

-Written by Todd on January 26, 2011 at 2:21 pm
+Written by on Jan 26, 2011

 As we start to kick our team's fundraising into gear, I activated the Facebook "Boundless Fundraising" tool recently.
 For those who haven't seen this yet, just log into your Participant Center, click on the "Fundraise with Facebook" icon near the end of the page, and it will take you through a few easy steps so that you can fundraising for the Challenge Walk directly through your Facebook page!